 Compensation Committee Interlocks and Insider Participation.
-Professor McDonald, Ms. Josephs, and Mr. Sands served on the Compensation Committee during fiscal year 2017.
+Professor McDonald, who passed away in January 2018, Ms. Josephs, Mr. Pauldine, and Mr. Sands served on the Compensation Committee during fiscal year 2018.
 None of them has been an officer or employee of QuinStreet.
 Moreover, none of our executive officers has served on the board of directors or compensation committee of a company that has an executive officer who serves on our Board or Compensation Committee.